FormidableLabs/victory-docs/src/pages/guides/zoom-large-data.md

 ---
 # Zoom on Large Datasets

-Victory can easily handle hundreds of data points, but what if you'd like chart thousands of points?
+Victory can handle hundreds of data points, but what if you'd like chart thousands of points?
-The [VictoryZoomContainer][] can be very useful here, allowing the user to focus on the subset of data they are most interested in.
+[VictoryZoomContainer][] can be useful here, allowing the user to focus on the subset of data they are most interested in.

 By default Victory will render all data points in a dataset.
 For large datasets this behavior can be overridden, and this guide will show you how.